1. Plan Ahead

 3. The Day Of Your Dog Photoshoot

 If possible you should walk or exercise your fur baby prior to your session, it's a great way to release any pent up energy to help make your dog more relaxed and photogenic.
 Also those tongues hanging out make for great photos!

 Bring accessories if you've got some, however they are not necessary.
-Nakie dogs are beautiful too!
+We have a few to choose from at the studio and naked doggies are beautiful too!